 Some people may suffer allergic reactions or asthma after taking ibuprofen, aspirin or other NSAIDs.
 Reaction symptoms may include:

 - Swelling of face or hands

 - Swelling or tingling in mouth or throat

 - Breathing trouble

-If you have had such a reaction, do not take ibuprofen again.
+If such reactions occur, do not take ibuprofen again.

-Ibuprofen and other NSAIDs may cause bleeding, holes, or ulcers in the stomach or intestines.
-The risk is higher for people who have taken NSAIDs for a long time, are elderly, in poor health, who smoke or drink regularly, or have had a stomach ulcer in the past.
+Ibuprofen and other NSAIDs may cause bleeding, holes or ulcers in the stomach or intestines.
+The risk is higher for people who have taken NSAIDs for a long time, are elderly, in poor health, those who drink more than three alcoholic beverages a day while taking ibuprofen, or those who have had a stomach ulcer in the past.